 Though the technology for blockchain has been around for a while, coverage over the past year in a number of major markets has rapidly grown attention and discussion of the financial tech.
 At the same time, the wider complexities of the blockchain tech have made its ability to ‘cut through’ a challenge.

 Here is what it is and what it does in straightforward terms:

-Blockchain replaces the central distribution model share registries currently use, and replace it with a peer-to-peer system.
+Blockchain replaces the central distribution model share registries currently use, and replaces it with a peer-to-peer system.
 Similar to the setup on file sharing servers and torrents, because the blockchain system establishes itself on the computer of each trader who uses it, the capacity to settle transactions far more quickly from one another to user is offered.

 A good example to understand this is to think of a navy ship with military bases around the world.
 Rather than having to sail back to its home country every time it makes a move, with blockchain that ship can sail from one military base (in this case one financial trader) to another.
 This cuts down time spent moving between two points.

 The core advantage of blockchain is the promise it offers in making transactions on the stockmarket quicker and more instantaneous.
 For example, a trade on Australia’s ASX that would typically take 3 working days to finalise after a buy or sell order would now take just moments.